Purely Inseparable Galois theory I: The Fundamental Theorem: Introduction

 \subsection{Acknowledgments}

-It is a pleasure to thank Omar Antol\'{i}n--Camarena, Luc Illusie, Minhyong Kim, and Joost Nuiten for inspiring conversations, as well as Bhargav Bhatt, who introduced the two coauthors at MSRI, where they were supported by the National Science Foundation under Grant No. DMS-1440140 during the two Spring 2019 semester programmes on Derived Algebraic Geometry and on Birational Geometry and Moduli Spaces, respectively.
-This work was supported by a grant from the Simons Foundation (850684, JW).
+It is a pleasure to thank Omar Antol\'{i}n--Camarena, Luc Illusie, Minhyong Kim, and Joost Nuiten for inspiring conversations, as well as Bhargav Bhatt, who introduced the two coauthors at MSRI, where they were supported by the National Science Foundation under Grant No.\ DMS-1440140 during the parallel Spring 2019 semester programmes on Derived Algebraic Geometry and on Birational Geometry and Moduli Spaces, respectively.
+We also wish to thank the anonymous referee for their helpful comments on an earlier version of this paper.